Transcription (biology): Promoter escape

-After the first bond is synthesized, the RNA polymerase must escape the promoter.
+After the first bond is synthesized, RNA polymerase must escape the promoter.
 During this time there is a tendency to release the RNA transcript and produce truncated transcripts.
 This is called abortive initiation, and is common for both eukaryotes and prokaryotes.
 Abortive initiation continues to occur until an RNA product of a threshold length of approximately 10 nucleotides is synthesized, at which point promoter escape occurs and a transcription elongation complex is formed.

 Mechanistically, promoter escape occurs through DNA scrunching, providing the energy needed to break interactions between RNA polymerase holoenzyme and the promoter.

 In bacteria, it was historically thought that the sigma factor is definitely released after promoter clearance occurs.
 This theory had been known as the obligate release model.
 However, later data showed that upon and following promoter clearance, the sigma factor is released according to a stochastic model known as the stochastic release model.

 In eukaryotes, at an RNA polymerase II-dependent promoter, upon promoter clearance, TFIIH phosphorylates serine 5 on the carboxy terminal domain of RNA polymerase II, leading to the recruitment of capping enzyme (CE).
 The exact mechanism of how CE induces promoter clearance in eukaryotes is not yet known.